Best places to sell clothes online

 The Marketplace lets you upload items, but it's also been merged with Facebook selling groups.

 These groups are usually specific to certain locations, like towns or boroughs.
-This means you can potentially cut out postage costs by selling to people who live close enough to collect the items.
+This means you can potentially cut out postage costs by selling to people living close enough to collect the items.

 Don't count on getting a great response for high-quality vintage or niche items.
-But if you have a large bundle of clothing you want to sell, this might be a good way to do so quickly and without charges.
+But if you're selling a large bundle of clothing, this might be a good way to do so quickly and without charges.

 Etsy

 You might associate Etsy with selling homemade craft items rather than second-hand clothes.
-But if you make your own or upcycle clothing, this could be a great way to stand out from the crowd.
+But if you make your own or upcycle clothing, this can help you stand out from the crowd.

-Printed t-shirts or hand-embroidered vintage clothing, for example, are great things to sell on Etsy.
+Printed t-shirts or hand-embroidered vintage clothing, for example, are popular things to sell on Etsy.
 Homemade jewellery and badges are also great for this site.

 Etsy does have strict rules on what you're allowed to sell, so check the small print first.